 • Payment Gateway Packages: Alternatively, you can opt for all-in-one software solutions that link your store's shopping cart to the card processing network.

-• Simplified Credit Card Payment Processing: Another option involves uses a service that seamlessly integrates with your store's checkout process, such as Shopify's proprietary payments gateway.
+• Simplified Credit Card Payment Processing: Another option involves using a service that seamlessly integrates with your store's checkout process, such as Shopify's proprietary payments gateway.
 This way, your customers can complete their purchases without leaving your website.

 Some payment options may incur fees, which usually equate to a percentage of the transaction – so you’ll need to confirm what they are before you proceed.